greg-raven/Uncommon-Sense/_posts/2023-10-31-not-the-world-police.md

 ---
-title: "No commission to police the morld"
+title: "No commission to police the world"
 layout: post
 categories:
 - foreign policy